-Treasures labeled One-Shot may be used once, either from your hand or the table (if they are Items) and then must be discarded.
-Most of these are used during combat to strengthen the munchkins or the monsters.
+A Treasure card that says "Usable once only" is often called a "one-shot" Treasure.
+Most of these are used during combat to strengthen the munchkins or the monsters, and may be played from your hand or from the table.
 Some have other effects, however, so read the card carefully!
 Discard these cards as soon as the combat is over or their effect is resolved.

-One-Shots with a Gold Piece value may be sold for levels, just like other
+One-shot Treasures with a Gold Piece value may be sold for levels, just like other Treasures.